Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

-In the following subsections, we review some basic facts about PS, including definition of the three paths and the notion of an optimal path.
-More importantly, since our interest would be in model selection for covariance rather than mean, we introduce Factor models and then PS for Factor Models in Subsection 2.3 and 2.4.
+In the following subsections we review some basic facts about PS, including the definition of the three paths and the notion of an optimal path.
+More importantly, since our interest would be in model selection for covariance rather than mean, we introduce factor models and then PS for factor models in Sections~\ref{sec2.3} and~\ref{sec2.4}.

-Subsection 2.1 is mostly an introduction to PS and reviews previous work.
-After that we show the failure of PS-estimates in a toy problem related to the modelling of the covarince matrix in Subsection 2.2.
-In Subsection 2.3 we introduce Factor Models and our priors.
-Subsection 2.4 introduces paths that we consider for Factor Models and a Theorem showing the regularity conditions needed for validity of PS under Factor Models.
-Then in a series of remarks we extend the theorem and also study and explain how the remaining ingredient of PS, namely MCMC, can go wrong.
-We show a few MCMC outputs to support our arguments in Subsection 3.4.
+Section~\ref{sec2.1} is mostly an introduction to PS and reviews previous work.
+After that we show the failure of PS-estimates in a toy problem related to the modeling of the covarince matrix in Section~\ref{sec2.2}.
+In Section~\ref{sec2.3} we introduce factor models and our priors.
+Section \ref{sec2.4} introduces paths that we consider for factor models and a theorem showing the regularity conditions needed for validity of PS under factor models.
+Then in a series of remarks we extend the theorem and also study and explain how the remaining ingredient of PS, namely, MCMC, can go wrong.
+We show a few MCMC outputs to support our arguments in Section~\ref{sec3.4}.
 This particular theme is very important and will come up several times in later sections or subsections where related different aspects will be presented.